benji014628/blog/cke0mlplk00rs7hs13u0xg9r1.md

     "build": "tailwindcss build main.css -o tailwind.css"
   }
 ```
-(you can name the output file anything you want)
+(you can name the output and input file anything you want)

 And run this script in your terminal: